Aerial view of a construction site with cranes and ongoing building developments in an urban area.

 Oregon has a dual system of prevailing wage laws:

-• State Law: Oregon's state-specific prevailing wage law is the Oregon Prevailing Wage Rate (PWR) Law, governed by ORS Chapter 279C.800 to 279C.870.
-This law requires contractors and subcontractors working on public works projects funded by the state, county, or local government to pay workers no less than the prevailing wage rates established by the Oregon Bureau of Labor and Industries (BOLI).
+• State Law: Oregon's Prevailing Wage Rate (PWR) Law, codified at ORS 279C.800 to 279C.870, requires contractors and subcontractors on public works projects funded by the state, county, or local government to pay workers no less than the prevailing wage rates set by the Oregon Bureau of Labor and Industries (BOLI).

-• Federal Law: Oregon contractors must comply with the federal Davis-Bacon Act, which mandates the payment of prevailing wages set by the U.S. Department of Labor.
+• Federal Law: Oregon contractors must also comply with the federal Davis-Bacon Act, which mandates payment of prevailing wages set by the U.S. Department of Labor on federal or federally assisted construction contracts of $2,000 or more.

 Definition of "Public Works" in Oregon